fanfury-sports/furyhub/docs/cli-client/service.md

 # Service

-Service module allows you to define, bind, invoke services on the IRIS Hub.
+Service module allows you to define, bind, invoke services on the FURY Hub.
 [Read more about iService](../features/service.md).

 ## 可用命令